SwedbankPay/developer.swedbankpay.com/payments/credit-card/direct.md

 ### Purchase flow

-The sequence diagram below shows a high level description of a complete purchase, and the requests you have to send to PayEx.
+The sequence diagram below shows a high level description of a complete purchase, and the requests you have to send to Swedbank Pay.
 The links will take you directly to the corresponding API description.

 When dealing with credit card payments, 3D-Secure authentication of the cardholder is an essential topic.
 There are three alternative outcomes of a credit card payment: